Nonconvex Matrix Completion with Linearly Parameterized Factors: Main Results

 \begin{model} For rectangular matrix completion, the index set $\Omega$ is assumed to follow the independent $\text{Ber}(p)$ model, i.e., each entry is sampled independently with probability $p$. \end{model}

 \begin{model} For square matrix completion ($n_1 = n_2 := n$), the index set $\Omega$ is assumed to follow the off-diagonal symmetric independent $\text{Ber}(p)$ model, i.e., $\Omega$ is the support of symmetric off-diagonal entries that are sampled independently with probability $p$.
-As a result, no diagonal entries are included in $\Omega$. \end{model}
+No diagonal entries are included in $\Omega$. \end{model}